Gaston, Count of Eu: End of the Brazilian monarchy

-Gaston was one of the few eyewitnesses of the military coup d'Etát that overthrew the Empire who left written memoirs of it.
+Gaston was one of the few eyewitnesses of the military coup d'etát that overthrew the Empire who left written memoirs of it.
 His three letters – written while he was still in Rio and later aboard the ship that was taking the Imperial family to exile – gives a detailed account of the coup and are one of the main primary sources used by historians.
 At the night of 14 November 1889 Gaston was in Rio de Janeiro in his home making the preparations to a reception in honor of Chilean Navy officers visiting the city.
 A Brazilian major came to warn him of something important, but being too busy and not told of how grave the matter was, Gaston did not meet him.
 At 8 am of the next day, 15 November, he went to ride with his sons in Botafogo (a neighborhood in Rio) "with no preoccupation at all", in his own words.
 Upon his return, he read all Rio's newspapers and only one mentioned that apparently a mutiny had occurred in the Military Academy and the Cabinet had met to deal with the matter.
-Little did Gaston know that a rebellion among the Army corps – led by Field Marshal (nowadays Divisional General) Deodoro da Fonseca – had removed from power by force the Cabinet the night before.
+Little did Gaston know that a rebellion among the Army corps – led by Field Marshal (nowadays Divisional General) Deodoro da Fonseca – had removed the Cabinet from power by force the night before.

-Around 9h30 and 10h a.m.
+Between 9:30 and 10 a.m.
 Gaston was told by two officers of what had happened.
 Soon others, including military officers, arrived "with confusing news".
-Upon hearing, Gaston commented: "In this case, the monarchy has ended."
-Nonetheless, he dressed himself in his uniform of Marshal of the Army, hoping that it could make the rebels change theirs minds upon seeing their former commander-in-chief in Paraguay.
-But soon changed back to his civilian clothes when others around him suggested that it would be useless.
+Upon hearing this, Gaston commented: "In this case, the monarchy has ended."
+Nonetheless, he dressed himself in his uniform of Marshal of the Army, hoping that it could make the rebels change their minds upon seeing their former commander-in-chief in Paraguay, but soon changed back to his civilian clothes when others around him suggested that it would be useless.
 Senator Manuel Pinto de Sousa Dantas, a former prime minister, later appeared and told him not to worry and gave his support to the monarchy.
-Lieutenant André Rebouças, embraced him and told of a plan he had envisioned with Major Alfredo d'Escragnolle Taunay, Viscount of Taunay, to leave to the nearby city of Petrópolis where they could resist the coup.
+Lieutenant André Rebouças, embraced him and told him of a plan he had envisioned with Major Alfredo d'Escragnolle Taunay, Viscount of Taunay, to leave to the nearby city of Petrópolis where they could resist the coup.
 Gaston agreed and tried to reach the telegraph central by telephone to request it to tell Emperor Pedro II to stay in Petrópolis.
 At that point, however, the republicans had taken control of the telegraph central.
 Nonetheless, a telegraph message informed them that the Emperor was arriving in Rio.
 Gaston sent his children to Petrópolis where he believed they would be safe.